While You’re Pregnant

 - Employment discrimination based on family status is illegal across New York state.
 Your employer may not fire or otherwise discriminate against you because you are a parent to a child under 18.
 In addition, Ithaca, Rye Brook, and Westchester County have laws that prohibit employment discrimination based on familial status or parental status.

-- In New York City, the human rights law specifically protects workers from discrimination based on their status as a family caregiver.
-For more information about the New York City caregiver discrimination law, which went into effect on May 4, 2016, view our fact sheet here.
+- In New York City, the human rights law specifically protects workers from discrimination based on their status as a caregiver.
+For more information about the New York City caregiver discrimination law, click here.

 - The Americans with Disabilities Act and the New York City Human Rights Law also ban unfair treatment of workers based on their relationship with a disabled person.
 For example, your boss can’t cut your hours because he thinks you can’t work as hard because you have a child with asthma.
 However, neither law gives you the right, as the relative of a disabled person, to accommodations such as a schedule change.